PM Modi on lifting day - ExBulletin

 PM Modi on lifting day

-New Delhi [India]December 1 (ANI): Prime Minister Narendra Modi extended his greetings on the occasion of lifting the border security forces on Sunday and said that their vigilance and courage contribute to the safety and security of our nation.
+Prime Minister Narendra Modi on Sunday extended greetings on the occasion of Border Security Force Mobilization Day and said their vigilance and courage contribute to the safety and security of our nation.

-“Warm wishes to the Border Security Forces on their Raising Day!
-The BSF constitutes a vital line of defense, embodying courage, dedication and exceptional service.
-Their vigilance and courage contribute to security and security of our nation,” PM Modi said in an article on X.
+“My best wishes to the Border Security Force on their fundraising day!
+The OSB is a vital line of defense, embodying courage, dedication and exceptional service.
+Their vigilance and courage contribute to the safety and security of our nation,” Prime Minister Modi said in a message on X.

 The BSF, which is the world's largest border guarding force with a strength of nearly 2.65 lakh, celebrates its Raising Day on December 1 every year.